matthewdm0816/BridgeQA/README.md

 - [ ] Add and combine SQA3D training codes
 - [ ] Update view-selection, training, evaluation instructions
 - [ ] Upload pretrained checkpoints and i2t mappings

+## Acknowledgements
+We would like to thank [facebookresearch/votenet](https://github.com/facebookresearch/votenet) for the 3D object detection, [daveredrum/ScanRefer](https://github.com/daveredrum/ScanRefer) for the 3D localization codebase and [ScanQA](https://github.com/ATR-DBI/ScanQA/) for 3D question answering codebase.
+We also thank [BLIP](https://github.com/salesforce/BLIP/) for the 2D Vision-Language Model and architecture codebase.

 ## License
 BridgeQA is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](LICENSE).